 - Spanish Steps

 To begin, start at Piazza Navona.
 This wide open space features the beautiful Fontana dei Quattro Fiumi (Fountain of the Four Rivers).
-Enjoy some time in this area, grabbing a coffee or some food before setting off.
+Enjoy some time in this area by grabbing a coffee or some food while you sit back and enjoy people-watching.

-Everyone knows Trevi Fountain from the photos.
-You don’t see the sheer number of people that flock to this place, though.
+Everyone knows the Trevi Fountain from the photos.
+But what you don’t see in the photos is the sheer amount of people that flock to this place.
+I’m talking so many people you’d think there was an Ed Sheeran concert nearby.

-I recommend coming during the shoulders of summer (March-May or September-November), you’ll get the same view with fewer crowds.
+Tip: Visit during the shoulders of summer (March-May or September-November), and you’ll get the same view with fewer crowds.

 Last, head to the Spanish Steps.

 The Spanish Steps are another perfect photo-op.
-Watch out for the scammers who walk around trying to stuff roses into your hands.
+But watch out for scammers.
+They walk around with roses, attempting to stuff them into your hands.
 If your hand is open, they’ll stick a rose in it and hassle you until you pay them.
+It’s easier to simply walk around tight-fisted and not give them the opportunity.

 Day 3: Vatican City